Weezer (Red Album): Release and promotion

 On April 1, 2008, Rolling Stone reported that the album would once again be self-titled and become known as "The Red Album", with the first single being titled "Pork and Beans".
 The record was one of the first albums to be released on the new microSD slotMusic media format.
 In addition to the full album in a DRM-free MP3 format, the memory card also includes album art, liner notes, videos, and other features.

 Several of the songs were featured in several media outlets.
-"Everybody Get Dangerous" was featured in the trailer for Disney's comedy film G-Force.
-The album's fifth track, "Everybody Get Dangerous", was played briefly in the film 21, although it was later excluded from the official soundtrack release.
-"Automatic" was remixed by LA Riots for the video game Gran Turismo 5 Prologue.
+The album's fifth track, "Everybody Get Dangerous" was featured in the trailer for Disney's comedy film G-Force.
+It was also played briefly in the film 21, although it was later excluded from the official soundtrack release.
+"Automatic" was remixed by LA Riots for the 2007 video game Gran Turismo 5 Prologue.

-The album was promoted with a tour throughout 2008 called the "Troublemaker Tour" with even a bonus track off the album "King" also being played live.
-This would be the last time the band would tour to promote a new release of theirs until the 2014 release of Everything Will Be Alright in the End.
+The album was promoted with a tour throughout 2008 called the "Troublemaker Tour" with a bonus track off the album "King" also being played live.
+This would be the last time the band would tour to promote a new release of theirs until the release of Everything Will Be Alright in the End (2014).